jkolek/picco/README.md

 This will install the executables `picco`, `plinker` and `armv7emu` into directory `/usr/bin`.

-To run tests, in the picco source directory type:
+To run tests, in the picco test directory type:

 ```
   $ python runtests.py